sreshtha10/sreshtha10/README.md

 ### Hi there 👋

 - 🔭 I’m currently in 2nd Year of Computer Science Engineering
-- 🌱 I’m currently learning MySQL and Database Connectivity with Java.
-- 🥅 2021 Goals: Contribute more to Open Source projects.

 ### Connect with me: